Satori Cloud

 Can Confluence be used as a website?

-Confluence can be used to share content, but it is primarily a collaboration workspace.
-Satori Cloud is intended to publish selected Confluence pages as cleaner public website pages.
+Confluence is useful for writing and maintaining content, but it is primarily a collaboration workspace.
+Satori Cloud is intended to turn selected Confluence pages into a cleaner website for external readers.

 Do readers need to log in to Confluence?

-With Satori Cloud, the goal is no. Readers should be able to access the public website page without a Confluence account.
+With Satori Cloud, the goal is no. Readers should be able to access the website without a Confluence account.

 Does this replace my existing website?